florentgonon/my-shoe-store/README.md

 ### Instructions
-When you're ready : You need yo lauch the API server first to enable the inventory persistence in database
+**When you're ready : You need yo lauch the API server first to enable the inventory persistence in database**

-* For my-shoe-store :
 * Make sure you have a complete installation of Ruby on Rails with depencies
 * `brew install websocketd` to convert broadcast_inventory.rake into a websocket service
 * `gem install foreman` to lauch multiple process
 * `bundle install`
 * Then lauch the following command : `./bin/dev`
 If you got this error `./bin/dev : permission denied`, please launch the following command line : `chmod +x ./bin/dev` and relauch `./bin/dev`

-* For aldo-store-api :
-    * Make sure you have a complete installation of Ruby on Rails with depencies
-    * Make sure you have PostgreSQL to allow to create a Database
-    * `rails db:create && rails db:migrate && rails db:seed` to create, migrate and seed the Database
-    * `bundle install`
-    * Then lauch the following command : `rails s`

 ### Test